top of page

 Ascentcare Dental Products has designed and manufactured an adapter to solve problems associated with other high volume isolation systems.

-The VacuLUX™ HVE adapters connect to your existing HVE valve and allow you to use your Dryshield or Isolite mouthpieces at any chair without complicated and costly installation of equipment.
+The VacuLUX™ HVE adapters connect to your existing HVE valve and allow you to use your VacuLUX, Dryshield or Isolite mouthpieces at any chair without complicated and costly installation of equipment.

 The one-piece aluminum design is durable and designed to withstand daily autoclaving without complicated and time-consuming disassembly and reassembly of multiple parts.